 - Recommending improvements in technical, legal, and regulatory areas as they pertain to information security

 What Are Some Cyber Security Engineer Job Requirements?

-Employers typically look for cyber security engineer candidates to have at least a bachelor’s degree in computer science or another related field of study, and at least three years of experience in identifying threats and developing effective protection countermeasures.
+Employers typically want cyber security engineer candidates to possess a bachelor’s degree in computer science or another related field, and at least three years of experience in identifying threats and developing effective protection countermeasures.